 Let’s look at how much an Army National Guard soldier can potentially earn while attending college full-time as an Army ROTC cadet.

 Note: The following is an example of how one soldier paid for his college education.
 Steve joined the Guard while in high school and attended The College of New Jersey (TCNJ) and was commissioned through the Princeton/TCNJ ROTC program.
 Steve is currently a Captain in the New Jersey Army National Guard and his tuition continues to be waived while he attends Rutgers Law School and while he attended Rutgers-Camden for his MBA.

 Steve will earn a monthly paycheck from the Army National Guard for drill and also receive pay for his two-week annual training.
 In four years he will earn about $12,000.

 The Montgomery GI Bill – Selected Reserve pays Steve $439 per academic month for up to 36 months.
 Under this program, Steve will earn over $13,000.

 Steve signs an ROTC contract at the beginning of his junior year and begins to receive a monthly stipend from the ROTC program.
-The stipend is $450 per academic month while Steve is a junior, and $500 per academic month while Steve is a senior in the ROTC program.
-Total benefit is $8,500.
+The stipend is $420 per academic month.
+Total benefit is $8,400.

 As a contracted ROTC cadet, Steve gets a book allowance of $1,200 per academic year.
 Total for his junior and senior year is $2,400.